crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 ## What is a thread dump?

-A thread dump instructs the software system to log whatever information it has about every thread of execution in the system.
+A thread dump instructs the software system to log information regarding every thread of execution in the system.
-The most valuable piece of information is stating exactly which line in the code every thread is running.
-This is followed by the "call stack", which is the chain of calls through the software system which led to the line of code being run in each thread.
+The most valuable piece of information returned is knowing exactly which line in the code every thread is running, which is the top of each call stack returned.

+This is followed by the complete call stack, which is the chain of calls through the software system which led to the line of code being run in each thread.
 Java makes these easy to read,